seeraven/gitcache/doc/source/usage.rst

     final clone of the repository is performed by cloning from the local mirror.
 Afterwards, the original upstream url is set as the push url of the repository.

+:code:`git checkout [ref]`
+    Intercepted to update the lfs part of the specified ref, as the lfs mirror does usually not fetch all files.

 :code:`git pull`
     The mirror is updated first, then the repository.